My great escapes

 Location: Shell Oil Refinery Emergency Escape Bridge (Non refinery side).

 - I’d been out on a seek and shoot photo safari with my partner (now my ex) when we came across this ludicrously over secured metal bridge from the roadside onto an island.
 The stupid part was that it was very easy to wade across the 10 meter or so of water.
-I grabbed a couple of snapshots, and then we noticed the Jack Daniels promotional sticker on the gate of the secured bridge.
+I grabbed a couple of snapshots with my new camera I choose from a wide set of options but the canon won the lot, okay but then we noticed the Jack Daniels promotional sticker on the gate of the secured bridge.
 Sensing a great photo, I went in closer and took a few more snaps – right in the line of sight of the security camera on the other side of the bridge.
 Few minutes pass, and we get back to the car when I see a white ute barrelling down the road towards where we were parked.
 Gut feeling was that this was some form of security, and they were going to want to have a chat.
 Told the partner to hang on, and I back the car up, as the ute slammed into the space we’d been in.
 Guy in a security uniform leaps out, there’s a BP security logo on the ute, and my decision was to run like hell.
 I knew as well that with my car in a better position to accelerate, and the security guy having to get back into the car, pull a three point turn and then chase me, I had the advantage to run.Key take outs

 - I was lucky.
 If I hadn’t spotted the incoming vehicle and had my car running, primed and pointed to go, they’d have caught me clean.